top of page

 Remote Moderated Usability Studies

 In order to counteract the lack of detail and potential bias in the survey, I also moderated remote usability studies via web conference.
-Ideally, in-person studies would have been ideal but were not possible at this time.
+Ideally, in-person studies would have been preferred but were not possible at this time.
 I defined the participant requirements as a minimum of 10 users per role (ticketing, phone, chat, and knowledge base); half of these users would be current Parature users with a minimum of 6 months experience, and half would be new users.

 To satisfy these requirements, I met with a total of 12 customer service representatives, ranging from tier 1 support to manager.
 I selected eligible participants for a variety of ages, genders, companies, and experience demographics to eliminate any potential skew.